eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 #### 4.2.4 Authentication

-The flow for authentication using a Passkey following [WebAuthn] is:
+The flow for authentication using a Passkey following [W3C WebAuthn] is:

 1. The Relying Party Server creates a challenge and sends this along with its Relying Party ID to the Relying Party Client.
 2. The Relying Party Client forwards the information to the Client using the WebAuthn API.